-A ‘Data Processor’ is anyone, individual or organisation, who processes personal data on behalf of ARU.
+A ‘Data Processor’ is a Party who processes personal data on behalf of ARU.
 Typically this is where we engage a company to deliver a service for us and we need to either provide them with personal data which we already hold and for which we are legally responsible or request that they collect it on our behalf.

 Essentially the Data Protection Act states that under these arrangements ARU is always legally accountable for the data processing done by others on our behalf, meaning a breach of the Act made by a Processor working on our behalf is our responsibility and makes us liable for any fine imposed by the regulator.
 This is the case unless ARU can demonstrate to the regulator that the Processor has acted outside of our instructions to them.
 That’s why it is so important to ensure the relationship we have with suppliers is covered by appropriate agreements which evidence our instructions to them and their commitments to us.